binsentsu/am43-ctrl/README.md

 If no password argument is supplied, you can enter it interactively

-Base topic defaults to `homeassistant`, but may be configured with the `-topic` option
+Base topic defaults to `homeassistant`, but may be configured with the `--topic` option

 # MQTT